Windmill Microlending and General Assembly – supporting newcomers to achieve career success

-The tech industry is always evolving, and acquiring in-demand skills can help you boost your career.
+The tech industry is always evolving.
+Acquiring in-demand skills can help you boost your career.

 Windmill Microlending can help.

-Canada’s tech industry is booming, and IT talent is on demand.
-As a result, Windmill Microlending has partnered with General Assembly to provide financial support to skilled immigrants and refugees who are looking for expert training and experiential education in today’s most in-demand skills.
+Canada’s tech industry is booming, and IT talent is in demand.
+As a result, Windmill Microlending has partnered with General Assembly to provide financial support to skilled immigrants and refugees looking for expert training and experiential education in today’s most in-demand skills.

 About Windmill Microlending

-Windmill Microlending is a Canadian charity offering affordable, low-interest microloans of up to $15,000 to help newcomers pay for the education they need to succeed in Canada.
-Since 2005, Windmill has supported over 5,000 immigrants and refugees overcome underemployment and succeed in their careers.
+Windmill Microlending is a Canadian non-profit offering affordable loans of up to $15,000 to help newcomers pay for the education they need to succeed in Canada.
+Since 2005, Windmill has supported over 7,000 immigrants and refugees overcome underemployment and succeed in their careers.

 A Windmill loan sets our clients on the road to success